verein-fuer-elektro-akustik/velak.klingt.org/content/program/aaa/index.md

 location: {
     name: "heaven"
 }
-tags: [aaa]
+tags: [test]
 ---
 This is just a future test event.
+Somefuckbody, from Fuckinsomewhere ´s fuckin around with fuckin sound